-I view therapy as a collaborative process of healing and integrating the parts of ourselves that are lost in pain, rage, numbness or grief.
-I believe we are intrinsically whole and that the frightening and confusing things we experience often cause us to conceal our truest and best selves with thoughts, feelings and behaviors that don’t feel authentic–a false self that helps us survive, but not thrive.
+I view therapy as a collaborative process of healing and integrating the parts of ourselves that are lost in pain, rage, numbness, neediness, shame or grief.
+I believe that we are intrinsically whole and there is a part of ourselves, what Internal Family Systems (IFS) calls the “Self,” that is untouched by trauma and adversity.
+However, when faced with confusing or frightening relationships or situations we learn to protect ourselves in ways that make us feel fragmented and alienated.
+These protective parts help us survive, but not thrive.
 We yearn to re-connect with our wholeness, yet we fear loss or rejection.
-Being accepted as you are, without fear of judgment, and developing compassion for yourself and all you have been through, makes therapy a safe place for you to deeply understand and accept yourself.
-Paradoxically, acceptance opens the doors for change.
+Being accepted as you are now, without fear of judgment, and developing curiosity and compassion for yourself and all you have been through, makes therapy a safe place to deeply understand and accept yourself.
+Paradoxically, acceptance opens the doors for transformation.

 Since everyone has different ways of taking in and processing information, I integrate a variety of practices and tailor therapy to your unique needs and goals.
 Some of the therapeutic approaches I draw upon include Psychodynamic talk therapy, tools from Cognitive Behavioral Therapy (CBT), Somatic and Transpersonal Psychologies, Mindfulness, Parts Work (IFS), EMDR and Trauma-Informed Therapy based in Neurobiology and Sensorimotor Psychotherapy.
 Because the mind, brain, body and spirit are engaged, you are able to sense what is true and right for you.

 As we heal our wounded parts and learn to be in touch with Self we become calmer, more confident, compassionate, creative and connected.